-Mr. Drayton has been recognized as one of the top patent attorneys in the United States.
-Recently, he was named to the IAM Patent1000 list, a recognition that honors the top patent practitioners in the world.
+Mr. Drayton is recognized as one of the top intellectual property attorneys in the US.
+In 2016, he was one of only 30 IP attorneys to be named a "Client Service All-Star" by BTI Consulting Group for "delivering superior client service in an unprompted manner."
+He is also named to the IAM Patent1000 list, a recognition that honors the top patent practitioners in the world.
 In 2015, Mr. Drayton was named one of the "most influential black lawyers" by Savoy Magazine.
 He has also been recognized by the New York City Bar Association with the 2014 Diversity and Inclusion Champion Award.
 Additionally, In 2010, he was named among the National Bar Association's "Nation's Best Advocates: 40 Lawyers Under 40."

 Mr. Drayton represents the 2nd Circuit on the American Bar Association's Federal Judiciary Committee.
 He is also the Chair of the Intellectual Property Litigation Committee of the American Bar Association's Section of Litigation.
 In addition, Mr. Drayton has devoted hundreds of hours providing pro bono legal services, including trial work and representing several indigent clients.

 Prior to joining Cooley, Mr. Drayton was of counsel in the New York office of Kaye Scholer LLP.

 - Featured speaker, "Patent Law Review" at the American Intellectual Property Law Association, in Washington, D.C., October 2013.

 - Co-Author, "Patent Cases the Year in Review" American Intellectual Property Law Association, October 2013.